LeslieYip/hello-world/README.md

 # hello-world
-it's a starting project for my intern in xibenwang
+it's a starting project for my intern in xibeiwang